What is a biopsy?

 Punch biopsy.
 Punch biopsies involve taking a deeper sample of skin with a biopsy instrument that removes a short cylinder, or "apple core," of tissue.
 After a local anesthetic, the instrument is rotated on the surface of the skin until it cuts through all the layers.
 This includes the dermis, epidermis, and the most superficial parts of the subcutis (fat).

 Shave biopsy.
 This type of biopsy involves removing the top layers of skin by shaving it off.
 Shave biopsies are used to diagnose some basal cell or squamous cell skin cancers as well as other skin lesions, but they are not recommended for suspected melanomas of the skin.
 Shave biopsies are also done with a local anesthetic.

 Reflectance confocal microscopy (RCM).
 RCM is a technique that allows the healthcare provider to look at an abnormal area of skin to a certain depth without cutting into the skin or removing a skin sample.
 RCM is used widely in Europe, and it's now available in some centers in the U.S.

 Common biopsy sites

-After a biopsy, the tissue specimen is sent to the lab to be examined and analyzed.
-The time is required to get results back varies depending on the type of tissue and the tests being done.
+After a biopsy, the tissue specimen is sent to the pathology lab to be examined and analyzed.
+The time needed to get results back varies depending on the type of tissue and the tests being done.